mrkkrp/markkarpov.art/essay/real-realism.md

 ### The role of intention

-The invention of photographic film once made visual arts seek values other than accurate reproduction of observable reality.
+The invention of photographic film once made the visual arts seek values other than accurate reproduction of observable reality.
 This direction proved fertile for more than a century.
 Now artists are facing a different
 challenge: AI technologies demonstrate that they can, or soon will be able to, produce output that is on par or superior to human creativity in purely technical terms.
 This is the future that cannot be avoided, no matter how